The Best Beaches Near Melbourne

 South Beach is conveniently located close to cafes where you can have a drink or bite to eat with a beach view.
 It is a great place for kids to explore as you can find lots of little rocks and shells.
 The beach is a fantastic swimming spot, but does get deep quite quickly so careful if you have a toddler.

 There are also plenty of other beautiful beaches nearby if you want to explore.

 9. Sorrento Beaches

 On the opposite side of the bay from the Great Ocean Road, is the Mornington Peninsula which is home to the popular holiday destination Sorrento.
 Almost everyone living in Melbourne knows someone with a beach house here or one of the nearby towns.
 And if you don’t you probably want one as there are some of the best beaches in Melbourne along this coast.

 You can lay around on the beach and relax or head for a swim in clear protected waters.
 Try your luck fishing, or for the more adventurous try out some water sports.

-Sorrento is about an hour and half from Melbourne, so can be visited in a day trip, however best to take a weekend and make it worth it!
+Sorrento is about an hour and half south east from the centre of Melbourne, so can be visited in a day trip, however best to take a weekend and make it worth it!